-- a.
-The Corporation requires at least 28 days to review an application before presenting any recommendation for inducement to the Corporation's Board.
-The Corporation will bring before the Board only those applications that have completed the review process. - b.
+- b.
 The Corporation may delay the presentation of an application to the Board if there are errors, omissions or insufficient documentation that the Corporation deems necessary to complete its review.
 If an application fails to fulfill the minimum threshold criteria for the private activity bond ("PAB") program, the application will not be accepted by the Corporation for further review. - c.
 All applications that have completed the review process will be presented, and recommendations for awards will be determined based on final scores and availability of funds.
 If the Corporation utilizes all of its volume cap prior to approving an application, the application will be held for a period of 120 days from its date of submission and may be considered for a future award, if volume cap becomes available. - 6.
 Threshold Criteria.
 All applications submitted to the Corporation must meet the following minimum Threshold Criteria ("Threshold Criteria") in order to be considered for an issuance of bonds by the Corporation.
-Applications not meeting the criteria listed below will be subject to termination by the Corporation. - a.
+Applications that do not meet the criteria listed below will be subject to termination by the Corporation. - a.
 Affordability Threshold. - i.
 The Corporation seeks to provide housing to a mix of eligible households, including low, very-low and extremely-low income persons.
 Developers who are successful at receiving an award of PABs shall agree to the following minimum terms and conditions through a Regulatory Agreement.
 At a minimum, all Developments will be required to meet the following income and rent restrictions: - A. A minimum of twenty percent (20%) of the units in a Qualified Residential Rental Development must have Gross Rents that are restricted to households with incomes no greater than fifty percent (50%) of the Area Median Income ("AMI"), adjusted for family size, or at least forty percent (40%) of the units in the Development must be affordable to persons and families with incomes at or below sixty percent (60%) of the AMI, adjusted for family size. - B. Rent Restrictions.
 Gross monthly rent charged on an income restricted unit will not exceed 30% of the applicable AMI. - ii.
-Affordability Requirements shall be maintained for of the greater of 15 years or as long as the bonds are outstanding.
+Affordability Requirements shall be maintained for of the greater of 15 years or as long as the bonds are outstanding. - b.
+Experience Threshold.
+Developers must demonstrate sufficient experience in the development, ownership, and/or management of affordable housing.
+Developers must submit evidence that they have been involved in the development or ownership of the greater of 75 units or 50% of the total proposed Development units.
+The Corporation may only give credit for projects that are determined to be successful examples of affordable housing development, which includes properties in continuing operation, historically and currently in compliance, and any other factors that the Corporation determines to be relevant.